-Geophysical data indicate that the Lambert Graben and Prydz Bay Basin contain several kilometers of sediment (Federov et al., 1982).
-The only outcrops are found at Beaver Lake in the northern Prince Charles Mountains, where a 270-m-thick section of coal-bearing, nonmarine sediment is exposed (Fig. F5) (McLoughlan and Drinnan, 1997).
-The F5.
-Pre-Mesozoic geology of the Lambert Glacier drainage basin, p.
-33.
+Geophysical data indicate that the Lambert Graben and Prydz Bay Basin contain several kilometers of sediment.
+The only outcrops are found at Beaver Lake in the northern Prince Charles Mountains, where a 270-m-thick section of coal-bearing, nonmarine sediments is exposed (Fig. 5; McLoughlan and Drinnan, 1997).
+The Amery Group is late Permian to Triassic in age (McLoughlan and Drinnan, 1997) and occupies a small fault angle depression on the western side of the Lambert Graben.
+These sediments are thought to be present within the Lambert Graben as well.